Fairey Swordfish, Blacksod, Mayo. June 1944

 Lancashire, to Robert and Robina Banks.
 His name appears in the

-wartime service, he was posted to 836 Squadron and later in 1945
+was posted to 836 Squadron and later in 1945 to HMS Urley

-to HMS Urley It appears that after the war James was a
+It appears that after the war James was a school teacher in

-school teach in Bolton, Lancashire.
-Later he would become an
+Bolton, Lancashire.
+Later he would become an actor, appearing in

 In his unpublished memoirs he relates how they were launched

-from the Empire McColl during a brief gap in cloud and fog, only
+from the HMS Empire McColl during a brief gap in cloud and fog,

-to find that the weather closed in immediately and prevented
+only to find that the weather closed in immediately and

-them from finding the carrier again and sending them on a
+prevented them from finding the carrier again and sending them

 He passed away in 2008.